 But then my love for planning neighborhood parties collided with this controversial holiday and something really special happened that freed me up to not only participate, but to go all in with Halloween.

 My husband and I had been co-hosting block parties and Easter Egg Hunts for a couple years, but with ours being a newer neighborhood, we were all dispersing to the more established neighborhoods for our trick-or-treating merriment.
-In cahoots with my neighborhood party planning posse, we decided drastic measures needed to be taken to keep people local.
+In cahoots with our neighborhood party planning posse, we decided drastic measures needed to be taken to keep people local.
 So, we started with our neighborhood Facebook group and what happened blew my mind.
-Before we knew it, we had someone designing treasure maps for 12 different “stations” which included everything from hot dogs, hot chocolate, cider and s’mores to a haunted garage and even hayrides!!
+Before we knew it, we were designing treasure maps for all the different “stations” which included everything from hot dogs, hot chocolate, popcorn and s’mores to a haunted garage and haunted trail!!
 It blew everyone’s mind.
 We had neighbors coming together- young & old, single and married with kids- and our neighborhood CAME ALIVE.
 People were saying that they had never had so much fun on Halloween- even as a child!

 All of this caused me to further consider the Christian subculture concerning Halloween.
 In short, here are 4 objections I’ve heard (and maybe even had myself) and why they may be “Christian,” but not necessarily Biblical:

 Objection: But Halloween has pagan roots- doesn’t that go against what I believe as a Christian?